coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/satoshi-plus-consensus/DPoW.md

 * **Symbiotic Relationship:** This system promotes mutual benefits for both the Bitcoin and Core networks, fostering a cooperative environment that strengthens the blockchain ecosystem.

 * **Resource Efficiency**: DPoW allows miners to maximize the utility of their existing computational resources.
-By supporting Core Chain while conducting their regular Bitcoin mining operations, miners can contribute to two networks simultaneously without additional energy expenditure.
+By supporting security of Core ecosystem while conducting their regular Bitcoin mining operations, miners can contribute to two networks simultaneously without additional energy expenditure.

 #### **Conclusion**